 The employee must work more than 40 hours of actual work in a work week to receive premium overtime.
 This employee should receive 5 hours of overtime straight (OTS) and 3 hours of premium overtime (OTP) for the Saturday work.

 Yes, but overtime is based on time on pay status in excess of 40 hours in a work week.
-If a part-time employee works more than his/her usual hours in a week, but less than 40 hours, it would not constitute overtime.
+If a part-time employee works more than their usual hours in a week, but less than 40 hours, it would not constitute overtime.
 It would simply be additional regular time to be paid.
-A part-time non-exempt employee can, however, earn more vacation, holiday and sick leave if he/she works over the hours of his/her tandard work week.
+A part-time non-exempt employee can, however, earn more vacation, holiday and sick leave if they work over the hours of their standard work week.